triggerdotdev/trigger.dev/packages/internal-cli/README.md

 `-s` or `--pizzlysecretkey`

 Pass the secret key for Pizzly, defaults to undefined which will work locally in the default configuration.
 In production you will want to set a Pizzly secret key, see their docs for details.

+## Integrations service

+`-i` or `--integrationorigin`

+Pass the origin of the integrations service, e.g. `https://integrations.trigger.dev`.
+Defaults to `http://localhost:3006`.

+`-ia` or `--integrationapikey`

+Pass the API key for integrations.

+# Options

 ## AWS profile